zakariamaaraki/Url-shortener/README.md

 ## CQRS pattern

 CQRS stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
-Implementing CQRS in your application can maximize its performance, scalability, and security.
+Implementing CQRS can maximize performance of the application, scalability, and security.
 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.

 ## Interactive queries